-- Business models and blended finance for the just transition: This is an assessment of the RE market to unpack the opportunities and barriers for scaling up off-grid deployment.
+This is an assessment of the RE market to unpack the opportunities and barriers for scaling up off-grid deployment.
 The aim of this component will be the development of blended finance models for RE systems under different scenarios (e.g. different business models, interest rates, retail tariffs, etc.) with the ultimate vision of creating greater private investment.
-This component will also provide a policy recommendations on regulatory changes or options that simulate greater RE deployment and private-sector operators.
+This component will also provide a policy recommendation on regulatory changes or options that simulate greater RE deployment and private-sector operators.